+Weak answer ۸01

-Weak answer ۸۵۱ Weak allswei Poor command of the key points of relevant knowledge.
-0-4 marks l oor command of the key points of relevant knowledge.
-0-4 marks AO2 Disjointed responses without logical connection.
-Little accurate analysis and application of the relevant law and/or procedure to the facts.
+Weak allswei Poor command of the key points of relevant knowledge.

+0-4 marks i our command of the key points of relevant knowledge.

+0-4 marks AO2

+Disjointed responses without logical connection.

+Little accurate analysis and application of the relevant law and/or procedure to the

+facts.

 Limited breadth and depth of understanding.

-Inadequate demonstration of skills of agile thinking , case management and, where appropriate, negotiation .
-403 AO3 The response: fails to respond to the question or provide any confident, clear and reasoned explanation/conclusion; fails to exhibit the required skills of effective communication and relationship management. management.
-Mid-range AO1 answer Reasonable command of the key points of relevant knowledge. , particular and the property of the property 5-7 marks AO2 Assured and accurate analysis and application of the relevant law and/or procedure to the facts and which may also distinguish, with explanation, those points which are not relevant to the facts, showing breadth and depth of understanding and some evidence of agile thinking , case management and, where appropriate, negotiation . or agile tilliking, ease management and, where appropriate, negotiation.
-AO3 The response: The response. is reasonably well-communicated with some explanation offered but does not provide a strong and entirely accurate answer to the question; presents a limited range of solutions or limited rationale for the optimum choice; falls short of enabling a sound decision or optimal recommendations to be made; fails to provide the best advice as to a course of action and, therefore, does not demonstrate relationship management at the expected level. demonstrate relationship management at the expected level.
-Strong AO1 answer Strong command of the key points of relevant knowledge.
+Inadequate demonstration of skills of agile thinking, case management and, where

+appropriate, negotiation.

+4.03

+AO3

+The response:

+fails to respond to the question or provide any confident, clear and reasoned

+explanation/conclusion;

+fails to exhibit the required skills of effective communication and relationship

+management.

+management.

+Mid-range AO1

+answer Reasonable command of the key points of relevant knowledge.

+, , , , , , , , , , , , , , , , , , , ,

+5-7 marks AO2

+Assured and accurate analysis and application of the relevant law and/or procedure to

+the facts and which may also distinguish, with explanation, those points which are not

+relevant to the facts, showing breadth and depth of understanding and some evidence

+of agile thinking, case management and, where appropriate, negotiation.

+or agne animal, sade management and, anier e appropriate, magemation

+AO3

+The response:

+The responser

+is reasonably well-communicated with some explanation offered but does not

+provide a strong and entirely accurate answer to the question;

+presents a limited range of solutions or limited rationale for the optimum

+choice;

+falls short of enabling a sound decision or optimal recommendations to be

+made;

+fails to provide the best advice as to a course of action and, therefore, does not

+demonstrate relationship management at the expected level.

+Strong AO1

+answer Strong command of the key points of relevant knowledge.

 8-10 marks AO2